jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 A service worker can intercept and modify navigation and resource requests, giving you complete control over how your app behaves in various situations.
 This is one of the most powerful features of service workers -- allowing you to cache good responses from API requests and having your worker respond with that data if the user goes offline.

-*As an aside, service workers enable a whole host of other features that are worth noting, such as background syncing and push notifications.
+*As an aside, service workers provide access to a few other features worth noting, such as channel messaging, background syncing, and push notifications.
 Features that will help bridge the gap between native and web apps.
 Those features are out of the scope of this post, though.*

 #### Lifecycle